 The School of Business & Economics offers undergraduate and postgraduate programs.
 Students coming from abroad can gain further insight in international business, world legal systems, and financial markets; focusing on Latin America, its economy, history and culture.

-- BUSINESS MANAGEMENT AND ADMINISTRATIONmore
+- BUSINESS ADMINISTRATIONmore

 A UM Business Management and Administration (BA) undergraduate student is an insightful entrepreneur that has acquired a broad and advanced understanding of the business world.
 Students in this degree will develop the knowledge necessary to manage all different areas of a company, due to their coherent, solid management skills.